 - You invest your contributions among available investment options.

-- As a participant, you accept all investment risk.
+- As a participant, you accept all investment risks.

 - You may take a loan from your TDA account balance, up to certain limits, while you are a Stanford University postdoctoral scholar.

-- Balances from certain other retirement plans may also be transferred to the TDA if you wish to consolidate any other accounts.
+- You may also transfer balances from other retirement plans to the TDA if you wish to consolidate any other accounts.

-- VERY IMPORTANT: Review your paystub every pay period to confirm your elections are appropriately deducted.
-If you encounter an issue with deductions not occurring, contact the Stanford Service Team immediately.
+- VERY IMPORTANT: Review your paystub every pay period to confirm your elections are deducted from your wages.
+Contact the Stanford Service Team immediately if you encounter an issue with deductions not occurring.

 Enroll in the TDA Program

-Before enrolling, you may wish to have in mind the percentage of your eligible salary you will contribute and the investment options you will choose.
+Before enrolling, you may wish to consider the percentage of your eligible salary you will contribute and the investment options you will choose.
 You may change these elections at any time.
-To decide how much you should contribute to the TDA, first consider your personal financial goals.
+To decide how much you should contribute to the TDA, consider your personal financial goals.
 If you need help, investment advice and counseling services are available.
-You can use the financial planning tools on the investment companies’ web sites or you can call to schedule an individual counseling session with a representative from Vanguard at 1-800-662-0106 ext.
+You can use the financial planning tools on the investment companies’ websites or call to schedule an individual counseling session with a representative from Vanguard at 1-800-662-0106 ext.
 14500 or TIAA-CREF at 1-800-842-2007.
 The Stanford Retirement Manager website has information on deciding your contribution percentages, contribution limits, investment options, and a link to an enrollment guide to assist you with your enrollment.
-You may also call 1-888-793-8733 and a Fidelity Retirement Services Specialist will help you enroll.
+You may also call 1-888-793-8733, and a Fidelity Retirement Services Specialist will help you enroll.

 Individual Financial Counseling Appointments

-If you are an active postdoctoral scholar and have an existing TDA account with Stanford, you can review your current and future retirement savings options, schedule an appointment with a representative from one of the plan’s financial institutions.
+As an active postdoctoral scholar having an existing TDA account with Stanford, you can review your current and future retirement savings options and schedule an appointment with a representative from one of the plan’s financial institutions.
 They can offer guidance on the best strategy to meet your retirement goals through Stanford’s retirement savings plans.

 To schedule an appointment